LoyolaChicagoBooks/introcs-csharp/rst/forstatements.rst

 interpreted as always true, leading to an infinite loop, that can only terminate due to a ``return`` or :ref:`break statement <break-continue>` in the body.

+Note the different parts of the heading used at different times (consistent with the positions in the corresponding while loop):

+* When starting the whole statement, the initialization is done, and then the test.
+* After finishing the body and returning to the heading, the update operations are done, followed by the test.

 **Other variations**

 As in a regular local variable declaration,